sit3057082025/BackendTask8.1C/README.md

 Readme file is useful.

 # Instructions:
-- Almost similar to previous setups as in Task6.1D Backend code setup.
+- Almost similar to previous setups as in Task6.1D Backend code setup (For files 1 and 2).
 - Detailed steps are in ReadME of this repo: https://github.com/sit3057082025/BackendApiLLM_T6.1D
+- For File 3, you need to install ollama.

 ## 1. First clone the repo or download to your local folder.
 ## 2. Run terminal in the project folder.